codewars/docs/content/languages/cpp/authoring/index.md

 Some concepts don't always translate well to or from C++.
 C++ allows for a variety of paradigms and techniques, many of which are not necessarily suited to other languages.
 For this reason, certain constructs should be avoided and some kata just should not be translated to C++.
 - C++ is statically typed, so any task that depends on dynamic typing can be difficult to translate into C++, and attempts to force a C++ kata to reflect a dynamically typed interface can lead to ideas that enforce a really bad design.
-- There are only a few additional libraries available to the C++ runner, so kata that take advantage of specialized packages installed for other languages become much more difficult to implement in C++.
 - Many features of C++ do not have direct equivalents in other popular languages: mixture of allowed paradigms, template meta-programming, unmanaged memory backed by RAII, native access to the platform and runtime, and many others.
 C++ kata which rely on them can be difficult to translate to other languages.

 ## Kata snippets and template

-Due to the complicated compilation model of C++ code, paired with the fact that Codewars strictly enforces the names, amount, and meaning of source files, the code runner uses a [template](/languages/cpp/solution_template) to concatenate all kata snippets into a single translation unit.
+Due to the complicated compilation model of C++ code, paired with the fact that Codewars strictly enforces the names, amount, and meaning of source files, the code runner uses a [template](/languages/cpp/solution-template) to concatenate all kata snippets into a single translation unit.
 This fact has various consequences on the code, some positive, and some negative: namespace pollution, symbols introduced by one snippet being visible in other snippets, etc. However, in the majority of cases, it does not affect kata in any way, and whenever possible, this behavior should be treated as an implementation detail of the C++ code runner.
 Kata snippets should be treated as separate source files, if possible.

 One consequence of using a template is that the signature of a solution function can be modified by the user in a way which can affect tests.
 Make sure that tests are not possible to work around by users tampering with the prototype of the solution function.